AdobeDocs/experience-manager-65.en/help/forms/using/add-custom-error-handler-adaptive-forms-core-components.md

 >[!NOTE]
 >
 > * To use error handlers with the Rule Editor's Invoke service action, configure Adaptive Forms with a form data model.
-> * A default error handler is provided by default to display error messages on fields if the error response is in the standard schema.
-The default error handler can also call the custom error handler if the error response doen not comply with the standard schema.
+> * A default error handler is provided to display error messages on fields if the error response is in the standard schema.
+You can also call the default error handler from the custom error handler function.

 Using Rule Editor, you can: